OpenWhere/openwhere.github.io/_posts/2014-12-02-windows_ci.md

 # Conclusion
-Fellow Knights of the Unix Order, the evidence is clear: between package managers, scripting, and familiar tools like Jenkins, Windows has proven itself as an operating system capable of handling the best-practice tasks you may require of it.
+Fellow Knights of the Unix Order, the evidence is clear: between package managers, scripting, and familiar tools like Jenkins, Windows has proven itself as an operating system capable of handling many of the best-practice tasks you may require of it.
 I say again: disparage not the Windows Operating System.
 It can get the job done easier than you might expect!